 Photo by Hutomo Abrianto

 Firstly, get the décor right.
 I am a big fan of white walls so my décor is white.
-If you love the idea of white painted walls, but think it’s a bit boring or plain, then add a feature wall with some white brick slips.
+If you love the idea of white painted walls, but think it’s a bit boring or plain, then add a feature wall with some white brick slips, otherwise known as white brick tiles to give the effect of a painted white brick wall.
 These will add an interesting dimension to the room as well as some texture.

 I find a cluttered space makes for a cluttered mind, so keep décor minimal but with ample storage for all your necessary bits and pieces.
 Use desk tidies and storage boxes to keep things organised.
 A simple unobtrusive desk plant, a couple of photos of happy memories, an inspiring quote for when you lack motivation and need a reminder of how great you are, and voila.
 Your inspiring ready to work desk area is complete!